- Realising there is a problem

 Next Developments of the RFI

-- RFI Implementation set to start in Africa – June 2017
+- RFI Implementation started in Africa – June 2017

 - Ongoing improvement … towards version 2.0